spryker/spryker-docs/docs/pbc/all/search/202212.0/install-and-upgrade/upgrade-search-initialization.md

   - /docs/scos/dev/technical-enhancements/search-initialization-improvement.html
 ---

-## General information

 Previously, the `vendor/bin/console setup:search` command invoked the `build` and `data initialization` processes.
-Running both processes simultaneously in a read-only file system results into the`build` process failing as the codebase is already baked into images.
+Running both processes simultaneously in a read-only file system results into the `build` process failing as the codebase is already baked into images.
 That's why the command has has been split into two commands for each of the processes which allows running them separately.
 You can find the commands below:

 **console search:create-indexes**